Spin diffusion and spin conductivity in the 2d Hubbard model: Introduction

 Non-saturating metallic resistivity $\rho$ that exceeds the Mott-Ioffe-Regel (MIR) value (estimated with the scattering length $l$ equal to the lattice spacing, $l \sim a$) is a characteristic property of strongly correlated metals.
-Recent theoretical work found that this behavior is indeed found in the Hubbard model and explained the behavior of conductivity $\sigma_c=1/\rho$ in terms of the Nernst-Einstein relation, $\sigma_c= D_c \chi_c$, with a saturated diffusion constant $D_c$ and charge susceptibility that itself drops as $1/T$.
+Recent theoretical work \cite{kokalj17,perepelitsky16} found that within the Hubbard model, such behavior of conductivity $\sigma_c=1/\rho$ can be understood via Nerst-Einstein relation, $\sigma_c= D_c \chi_c$, with a saturating diffusion constant $D_c$ and strongly suppressed charge susceptibility at elevated temperatures.
 Cold-atom experiments \cite{brown19} have verified this behavior, which established that at least the high-temperature regime of the charge transport is fully understood.

 Simultaneously, cold-atoms were also used to probe much less explored quantities: the spin conductivity $\sigma_s$ and spin diffusion constant $D_s$~\cite{nichols19} (the spin current that flows as a response to the magnetic field or magnetization gradient).
 These quantities are not only important from the theoretical point of view (as the interplay between spins and charges lies at the heart of the strong-correlation problem~\cite{anderson97,lee06}) but are important also, e.g., for the applications in spintronics~\cite{zutic04,chumak15,hiroata20}, for heat transfer\cite{zotos97,sologubenko01,hess01}, and further to understand the behavior of the NMR relaxation rate~\cite{sokol93,larionov04,yusuf07}. $\sigma_s$ or $D_s$ can be indirectly estimated via heat conductivity or NMR relaxation rate, but also more directly through the spin injection technique \cite{johnson93,si97, ji04} and magnetization currents measurements \cite{meier03, cornelissen15}.